ChristianRemwood/Senior_Design_Webpage/README.md

 ### Online Profile

 Each user can create their own unique User profile.
 We decided that this approach was the most realistic: devices should be paired with an owner, and the owner should be able to add and remove devices at will.
+Accounts are tied to email and require a unique email to be created.

 ### Setting up Hardware